 Iza Ding's project is "Environmental Governance in Chinese Counties: State, Society, and Capital."
 She examines varying local environmental enforcement practices and their economic and institutional determinants.
 She will be conducting fieldwork in Zhejiang and Guizhou provinces to investigate two guiding questions: What determines who controls environmental policy in a Chinese county, and how do local decision-making structures affect environmental policy outcomes?
 Her faculty advisor is Elizabeth Perry.

 Research interests: China defense and foreign policy; China maritime and aerospace technology development, history and current status; China energy, resources, and geostrategy; Sino-American relations and contemporary policy issues

-Research interests: Chinese archaeology; Exlitou and Shang cultures; contact between China and Eurasian steppe populations ca 2000 B.C.E; visual syntax in Neolithic painted designs and Shang bronze decor
+Research interests: Chinese archaeology; Erlitou and Shang cultures; contact between China and Eurasian steppe populations ca 2000 B.C.E; visual syntax in Neolithic painted pottery designs and Shang bronze decor

 Research interests: emergence and development of complex society in the late Neolithic period and the Bronze Age in China; diachronic change in production processes; intersection between ritual activity and production; the role of animals in early Chinese society - particularly their use in sacrifice and divination; and processes involved in social change in general.

 PhD Candidate, East Asian Languages and Civilizations

 Ariel Fox is a 2nd year GSA.
 Her dissertation, "Southern Capital: Staging Commerce in Seventeenth-Century Suzhou," examines commerce as both a theme and an underlying structure of late Ming and early Qing drama.
 Her faculty advisor is Professor Wai-yee Li.